andrew/ultimate-awesome/README.md

 - [awesome-automated-machine-learning](https://github.com/YIWEI-CHEN/awesome-automated-machine-learning) - A curated list of awesome automated machine learning resources.
 - [awesome-html-css](https://github.com/zedix/awesome-html-css) - Resources on the super power of HTML and CSS.
 - [awesome-web-developer-up-to-date](https://github.com/zedix/awesome-web-developer-up-to-date) - Awesome resources to keep yourself up to date as a (front) web developer.
-- [awesome-olympiads](https://github.com/0101011/awesome-olympiads) - LIst of programming and math olympiads and contests.
 - [awesomeLibrary](https://github.com/Abeautifulsnow/awesomeLibrary) - 目前主要收集Go、Python、Typescript、JavaScript、Rust等High star库。The currently main goal is to collect high star libraries that were developed by Go、Python、Typescript、JavaScript、Rust and etc. (You are very welcome to update this repo.欢迎各位补充).
 - [awesome-acs](https://github.com/AccessCodeSchool/awesome-acs) - :closed_book: A curated list of awesome things related to Access Code School .
 - [awesome-entertainment](https://github.com/aceakira1017/awesome-entertainment) - List of awesome apps and website for entertainment.